-In today’s countdown, we look back on five of the best solo goals scored by Southampton players in the Premier League…
+On the anniversary of Matt Le Tissier's wonder goal against Newcastle, we look back on five of the best solo strikes scored by Southampton players in the Premier League…

 5. Davies dissects Everton

 As with all of these goals, there seemed very little danger when the scorer picked up possession.
 In this case, Kevin Davies received the ball inside his own half, wide on the right touchline.
 Though not blessed with express pace, the striker was a powerful runner when he got going, which, to their cost, is what Everton allowed him to do.
 He duly attacked the space, brushing off the first challenge before approaching the edge of the penalty area.
 Davies then took a touch inside, evading a second tackle, before retrieving the ball to escape a third, and cleverly using Dave Watson as a marker, bending a well-placed shot around the final defender to leave helpless goalkeeper Neville Southall unsighted.